Commander Richard M. Scott

 After Performance Technology post-graduate studies beginning in 2008, CDR Scott transferred to the Aviation Training Center in Mobile, AL where he oversaw a full modernization of all Coast Guard aviation training programs.
 There he was selected as the 2012 Charles Swaringen Award recipient, noting his leadership influence across the Coast Guard’s training system.
 From 2013 to 2015, he was the Chief of Response at Marine Safety Unit Port Arthur, TX, where his primary duties included providing regional maritime security to the nation’s largest military outload operations in support of worldwide-deployed U.S. and coalition forces.

-CDR Scott’s personal awards include the Meritorious Service Medal, Commendation Medal (4), Achievement Medal, and Commandant’s Letter of Commendation Ribbon Bar (2).
-His education includes a M.S. in Instructional Systems from Florida State University, and Advanced Certificates in Human Performance Technology and Organizational Leadership & Ethics from Spring Hill College in Mobile, AL. Originally from Abingdon, MD, he and his wife Kelly have a daughter Kyla (10), and two sons, Josh (8) and Jericho (7).
+CDR Scott’s personal awards include the Meritorious Service Medal, four CG Commendation Medals, a CG Achievement Medal, and two Commandant’s Letter of Commendation Ribbon Bars.
+His education includes a M.S. in Instructional Systems from Florida State University, and Advanced Certificates in Human Performance Technology and Organizational Leadership & Ethics from Spring Hill College in Mobile, AL. Originally from Abingdon, MD, he and his wife Kelly have a daughter Kyla (11), and two sons, Josh (9) and Jericho (7).

 CSCS Scott A. Manfre